veghdev/ipyvizzu-story/docs/environments/platform/streamlit.md

 story.set_size(width=800, height=480)

-# you can export the Story into a html file

-story.export_to_html(filename="mystory.html")

-# or you can get the html Story as a string
+# you can get the html Story as a string

 html = story.to_html()
 print(html)